 Prof. Kerr was followed by Governor H. M. Wells, who said in part: "There is no institution that I feel more kindly towards than the Agricultural College.
-I have great and abiding love for our ploneers, the men who dug ditches and killed snakes, and there is no training which our young folks can undergo in which they will more nearly approximate the work of our pioneers.
-You may believe, so far as the chief executive is concerned, that your president will meet with no difficulty in Coakly, a North Side physician.
-Dr. Elmer E. Prescott of the West Side recently expressed the opinion that so prevalent had become the idea that salt would cure any ailment that if the public was not put on its guard the whole city would be suffering from scurvy in-side of six months.
+I have great and abiding love for our ploneers, the men who dug ditches and killed snakes, and there is no training which our young folks can undergo in which they will more nearly approximate the work of our ploneers, You may believe, so far as the chief executive is concerned, that your president will meet with no difficulty in having the needs of the college supplied."

+versity of Chicago and Dr. W. Byron SYSTEM IN ROAD BUILDING Coakly, a North Side physician, Dr. Elmer E. Prescott of the West Side recently expressed the opinion that so prevalent had become the idea that salt would cure any ailment that if the public was not put on its guard the whole city would be suffering from scurvy inside of six months.
 Dr. Prescott said: The normal saline solution is not to be used in chronic cases, but only in emergency work.
-There is no factor in the surgeon's operating list so important as the sterilized salt solution.
-There is not a surgeon today and there has hardly been one for years but has had There is his salt solution ever at his side.
-I would as soon do a major operation without my artery forceps or ligatures for tying an artery as to start a surgl-cal case without my salt ready for an emergency.
+There is no factor in the surgeon's operating list so important as the sterifized salt solution.
+There is not a surgeon today and there has hardly been one for years but has had his salt solution ever at his side.
+I would as soon do a major operation without my artery forceps or ligatures for tying an artery as to start a surg! cal case without my salt ready for an emergency.
 I was called some days ago to attend a woman suffering from scurvy.
-She had been complaining for several years from a nervous thouble, had become depressed and despondent when some time ago she read of the discovery of the elixir of life in the common table sait or chloride of sodium.
-She immediately began putting salt in her drinking water, eating salted meats and using it in every conceivable way in the hope that the alleged discovery would prove a panacea to her ills.
-She began to get weak rapidly, her limbs became very tender to the touch, and finlly the hemorragic stage of the disease made its appearance under the skin and in the con-nective tissues of the body, having very much the appearance of the black and blue spots following an injury, the public is not put upon its guard, it will not be six months before half the town will be suffering from mainutri-tion anæmia, scurvy and the other al-lied symptoms of blood improverish- The House, by a vote of 120 to 103 adopted Mr. Richardson's motion to go GERMAN ARMY IN CHINA.
-Herr Babel's Statements About it Denied in the Reichstag.
-Berlin, Feb.
-15 .- During the debate on the third reading of the China bill in the reichstag today the minister of war, Gen. von Gossler, replying to Herr Bebel's attacks on the conduct of the troops in China and Field Marshal Count von Waldersee's methods of warfare, said Herr Bebel's statements were without foundation.
-When Herr Bebel asserted that a Prussian sergeant major Important Surrender, could have better conducted the campaign than Field Marshal von Waldersee, he displayed extraordinary ignorance of the circumstances and coun-
+She had been complaining for several years from a nervous thouble, had become depressed and despondent, when some time ago she read of the discovery of the elixir of life in the common table sait or chloride of sod-She immediately began putting um. salt in her drinking water, eating satted meats and using it in every con-ceivable way in the hope that the alleged discovery would prove a panacea to her ills.
+She began to get weak rap-idly, her limbs became very tender to the touch, and finily the hemorragio stage of the disease made its appearance under the skin and in the con-nective fissues of the body, having very much the appearance of the black and blue spots following an injury.
+If the public is not put upon its guard, it will not be six months before half the town will be suffering from malnutri-tion anæmia, scurvy and the other allied symptoms of blood improverishippines is contained in the following despatch received at the war depart-"Manila, Feb.
+15 .- Adjutant General, Washington.
+One hundred and twelve rifles and 1,500 rounds of ammunition he had accepted the position entrusted surrendered at Haganey Feb.
+13, most-ly from supply secreted in contiguous swamps.
+The incident is important nd indicates a great reaction favorable to American interests in region of Bulacan, heretofore one of the worst in Luzon.
+The result is accomplished exclusively by the long continued, intel-ligent and persistent efforts of officers